 Due to our business nature, the non-hazardous waste we generate is mainly paper.
-We uphold the 5Rs principle, namely reduce, re-evaluate, reuse, recycle and rescue, as well as strive for resources utilisation.
-In 2022, the Group set a target of reducing non-hazardous waste intensity (kg/thousand RM revenue) by 2025 compared to 2022 (2022: 0.001 kg/thousand RM revenue).
-In order to minimise the environmental impacts of non-hazardous waste generated from our business operation and achieve the set target, apart from engaging a licensed specialist to handle the recycling of non-hazardous waste, the Group has also implemented various waste reduction measures and initiatives and assumed the responsibility for the overall waste management:
+We uphold the 5R principle, namely reduce, re-evaluate, reuse, recycle and rescue, as well as strive for resources utilisation.
+The Group has set a target of reducing total non-hazardous waste disposed intensity (kg/thousand RM revenue) by 2025 compared to 2022 (2022: 0.001 kg/thousand RM revenue).
+In order to minimise the environmental impacts of non-hazardous waste generated from our business operation and achieve the set target, apart from engaging a licensed specialist to handle the recycling of non-hazardous waste, the Group has also implemented various waste reduction measures and initiatives and assumed responsibility for the overall waste management: